mparno/fenics-web/docs/dolfin/dev/cpp/source/programmers-reference/fem/GenericDofMap.rst

     .. cpp:function:: std::vector<double> tabulate_all_coordinates(const Mesh& mesh) const = 0

-        Tabulate the coordinates of all dofs owned by this process
+        Tabulate the coordinates of all dofs owned by this process.
+This function is typically used by preconditioners that require the spatial coordinates of dofs, for example for re-partitioning or nullspace computations.
+The format for the return vector is [x0, y0, z0, x1, y1, z1, . . .].

     .. cpp:function:: boost::shared_ptr<GenericDofMap> copy() const = 0